StrangeRanger/bash-style-guide/docs/guidelines/aesthetics.md

 - **Purpose**: Provide a clear and comprehensive description of the function's role within the script.
 This description should go beyond merely repeating the function's name; it should offer context and explain its intended use.
     - **Reason**: Clearly documenting a function's purpose allows developers, including yourself, to quickly grasp what the function is meant to achieve.
 Even if the function name is descriptive, a brief explanation adds valuable context, facilitating a better understanding of its role.
-    - **Exception**: If the function is short **AND** its name provides enough description, the purpose may be left blank, or a short and simple description may be used instead.
+    - **Exception**: If the function is short **AND** its name is descriptive, the purpose may be left blank, or a short and simple description may be used instead.
 This exception should be used sparingly and only when the function's purpose is immediately evident from its name.
 - **Global Variables**: If the function relies on any global variables, specify which ones are used.
 Indicate whether the function modifies these variables, how they are used, and any potential side effects.
     - **Reason**: Identifying how the function interacts with global variables helps developers (including yourself) understand the function's impact on the script's state.
 This is especially important in larger scripts where tracking variable scope can be challenging.
 - **Parameters**: Detail each parameter the function accepts, noting whether they are required or optional, and specify any default values.
     - **Reason**: Documenting the parameters clarifies how the function should be called and what inputs it requires to operate correctly.
 This reduces the likelihood of errors or misuse and ensures that the function is used consistently with its intended design.
     - **Value Assignment**: Assign parameter values to local variables within the function.
-        - **Reason**: Assigning parameter values to local variables enhances readability and ensures the function's logic is self-contained.
+        - **Reason**: Assigning parameter values to local variables enhances understanding by give the parameters meaningful names within the function's scope.
 This practice also prevents accidental modification of the original parameters.
-- **Output and Return**: Specify the function's output and return values.
+- **Output and Return**: Specify the function's output and return values separately.
+Describe any data the function outputs and the values it returns for use elsewhere in the script.
-    - **Reason**: Describing the function's output and return values helps users understand what to expect when calling the function and how to handle the results.
-This makes the code more predictable and easier to debug and maintain.
+    - **Reason**: Describing the function's output and return values helps developers understand what to expect when calling the function and how to handle the results.
-- **General Reasoning**: Besides the reasons for each guideline, documenting functions allows for quick reference and understanding of the script's structure and logic.
+- **General Reasoning**: Besides the reasons previously mentioned, documenting functions allows for quick reference and understanding of the script's structure and logic.
 This is especially beneficial when revisiting the script or collaborating with other developers after an extended period.
-- **Format/Structure Example**: Below is the recommended format and structure to be followed when documenting functions in Bash scripts.
+- **Format/Structure Example**: Below is the recommended format and structure for documenting functions in Bash scripts.
 This format provides a clear outline for documenting functions effectively.
 Please pay attention to the annotations within the example.
-They provide additional context and explanations for specific parts of the function documentation.
+They provide additional context and explanations for the documentation.

     ```{ .bash .annotate }
     ####
     # Function description...
     #
     # NOTES:
     #   Additional notes or considerations.
-This section may be omitted if there are no
+This section may be omitted if there is no
-    #   extra notes.
+    #   additional information to provide.
     #
     # GLOBALS:
     #   - global_var : Brief description of usage.
 (1)
     #       - Detailed description of the global variable's role in the function.
 (2)
     #
     # NEW GLOBALS:
-    #   - new_global_var : Brief description of usage (i.e. "Initialized for external use.")
+    #   - new_global_var : Brief description of usage (i.e., "Initialized for external use.")
     #       - Detailed description of the new global variable's role in or outside the function.
 (3)
     #
     # PARAMETERS:
     #   - $1: parameter_name (Required or Optional, Default: default_value) (4)
     #       - Detailed description of the parameter, including its purpose, expected values,
-    #         and any constraints.
+    #         and constraints.
 (5)
     #
     # OUTPUTS: (6)
     #   Description of the data output by the function, such as data written to the console